Practice overview

 Pensions

-• As a pupil, assisting in relation to pensions regulatory matters concerning the exercise of moral hazard powers under the Pensions Act 2004 and concerning the significant event regime under s.16 of the Pensions Schemes Act 2017 (with James Walmsley).
+• Assisting in relation to pensions regulatory matters concerning the exercise of moral hazard powers under the Pensions Act 2004 and concerning the significant event regime under s.16 of the Pensions Schemes Act 2017 (led by James Walmsley).

 Benedict's insights & events View all thought leadership View all events